 In recent years, YOC organizers co-authored the Oakland Youth Vote resolution with Oakland City Council President Rebecca Kaplan, which made history in November 2020 when it passed as ballot Measure QQ with 67% of the vote.
 YOC youth organizers continue to work in partnership with the Oakland Youth Vote (OYV) Coalition and a Core Leader Committee of student leaders to implement Oakland Youth Vote before the next round of OUSD school board elections.

-In the past, YOC successfully organized the reinstatement of OUSD’s free supper program that offers after school meals to 3,700 low-income students daily.
-REAL HARD students launched a “Free Supper for Hungry Minds” campaign, and advocated with OUSD School Board members and the OUSD Office of the Superintendent to continue the program after funding was cut.
-Then the Youth Organizing Council leaders made the win sustainable by partnering with the Superintendent’s Office to develop a proposal, present it to the Measure HH community advisory board, and advocate at Oakland City Council meetings to advance the proposal.
-In the end, the youth leaders secured $3.6 million to fund the free supper program and help OUSD to complete their central kitchen, ensuring free nutritious food remains available to students most in need.
+In 2019, YOC also successfully organized the reinstatement of OUSD’s free supper program that offers after school meals to 3,700 low-income students daily.
+Students in the REAL HARD program launched a “Free Supper for Hungry Minds” campaign, and advocated with OUSD School Board members and the OUSD Office of the Superintendent to continue the program after funding was cut.
+Then YOC leaders made the win sustainable by partnering with the Superintendent’s Office to develop a proposal, present it to the Measure HH community advisory board, and advocate at Oakland City Council meetings.
+In the end, YOC leaders secured $3.6 million to fund the free supper program and help OUSD complete buildout of their central kitchen, ensuring free nutritious food remained available to students.

 For more information about the Youth Organizing Council or to get involved with YOC, please contact the Citywide Organizer: Domenichi Morris at Domenichi@kidsfirstoakland.org.